ensingm2/SteamMonsterGameScript/README.md

 ###DISCLAIMER: I take no responsibility for the use of this program.
 See http://www.reddit.com/r/SteamMonsterGame/comments/39lszy/steam_is_banning_for_autoclickers_apparently/ for risks!###

 ##Basic Use:
-Just load the script, and all automated processes will start immediately.
+Just load the script after the game fully loads in, and all automated processes will start immediately.
 To load the script, copy/paste the code from minified.js (or automator.js if you're security-conscious) into your browser console, and hit return to run it.
 To stop, run "stopAllAutos()" in the console.